-There are a number of types of warehouse storage systems available.
+There are many ways to stack pallets in a warehouse, some more efficient and safe than others.
 Which one you choose will depend on the stock you deal with now and any you might work with in the future.

-The benefits of picking the right storage system include an improved use of space, easier work processes and better overall business efficiency.
-Therefore, it’s important to choose the right one for your particular business.
+The benefits of picking the right warehouse storage system include an improved use of space, easier work processes and better overall business efficiency.
+Therefore, it’s important to choose the right one or the right combination for your particular business.

 Different warehouse storage systems come with different benefits and different problems and will not suit all applications.